What is New in Stochastic Rounding: a Survey on Theory, Hardware, and Applications: Applications of Stochastic Rounding

 \myparagraph{Scientific Computing} Creavin~\cite{crea25} considers SR as a mitigation strategy for loss of numerical accuracy in reduced-precision scientific computing.
-The work integrates SR into the DaCe framework and evaluates it across NPBench kernels and components of the ICON climate model.
-Numerical experiments show that SR is unbiased and, compared with RN, it can reduce error growth in long accumulation chains by up to three orders of magnitude.
-The analysis suggests that SR is most effective when rounding bias dominates truncation error, but it offers limited benefits in kernels without long summation or with numerically sensitive subroutines.
-The author implements the rounding logic of \texttt{StochasticRounding.jl}.
-For NPBench, the author tests various PRNG algorithms and concludes that there is no noticeable effect on the statistical properties of~SR.
+The work integrates SR, implemented using the rounding logic of \texttt{StochasticRounding.jl}, into the DaCe framework and evaluates it across NPBench kernels and components of the ICON climate model.
+Numerical experiments show that SR is unbiased and, compared with RN, can reduce error growth in long accumulation chains by up to three orders of magnitude.
+The analysis suggests that SR is most effective when rounding bias dominates truncation error but offers limited benefits in kernels without long summation or with numerically sensitive subroutines.
+For NPBench, the author tests various PRNG algorithms, concluding that there is no noticeable effect on the statistical properties~of~SR.

 \myparagraph{Applied Mathematics} Dexter et al.~\cite{dbmi25} consider the effect of element-wise SR on the smallest singular value of tall-and-thin matrices rounded to lower precision.
-The rounding error is modeled as an independent, zero-mean perturbation with bounded magnitude and nontrivial column-wise variance.
+The rounding error is modelled as an independent, zero-mean perturbation with bounded magnitude and nontrivial column-wise variance.
 If the matrix is sufficiently tall, this perturbation does not concentrate in low-dimensional subspaces, and the smallest singular value of the rounded matrix is bounded away from zero with high probability, even when the original matrix is rank-deficient.
-While RN can preserve or induce rank deficiency, SR implicitly regularizes the unrounded matrix, improving its conditioning.
+While RN can preserve or induce rank deficiency, SR implicitly regularises the unrounded matrix, improving its conditioning.

+Ma, Yu, and Drineas~\cite{myd26} extend this analysis by showing that the regularising effect of SR is not confined to extremely tall-and-thin matrices and that in fact entire clusters of small singular values at the tail end of the spectrum are lifted when using SR. These results support a broader view of SR as a spectral regulariser.

-\myparagraph{Program Analysis} In addition to improving the numerical behavior of a computation directly, SR can be used in automated program analysis.
+\myparagraph{Program Analysis} In addition to improving the numerical behaviour of a computation directly, SR can be used in automated program analysis.
 PyTracer~\cite{cykg23} is a dynamic profiling tool for Python that detects numerical instabilities by repeatedly executing a program under Monte Carlo arithmetic.
 The main novelty of PyTracer is the focus on high-level language interpretability, as it operates at the level of Python functions and data structures rather than individual floating-point operations.